NYC Christmas Visit: Must Sees & Free Adventures In The City

 Day 3 Central Park to Brooklyn Bridge -

 There are a few more things you have not yet done in NYC, and you have to get up and get out to enjoy the day!
 Today may vary based on what you did Day 1 and 2, but this is going to be a fun adventure!
 You will need public Transportation as this day is more spaced out.
+If you only have 3 days, I don't want you to miss any of the best spots and do this will be your guide!

-Central Park – (Midpark at 72nd st.) the Bethesda Fountain and Terrace and Belvedere Castle are close enough together to be worth a stop.
+Central Park – (Midpark at 72nd St.) the Bethesda Fountain and Terrace and Belvedere Castle are close enough together to be worth a stop.
 Wander/ explore Central Park for fun!

 830 5th Ave, New York City, NY 10065-7001

-A small 6.5 acre Zoo in the middle of Central park, this is a great place to spend a few hours.
+A small 6.5-acre Zoo in the middle of Central Park, this is a great place to spend a few hours.

 The main zoo area has 4 “zones”: Tropics (indoor multi-level rainforest); Temperate (up the hill to see red pandas, snow leopards, bears, etc.); Polar (indoor penguin exhibit); Central Garden (sea lions).
 The Tisch Children’s Zoo exhibit is out the gate and down the path from the Main Zoo section.
 Don’t miss a visit to the 4-D Theater too!
 A typical zoo visit is approximately 1.5-2 hours.